denven/Video-Rekognition/README.md

 ### Note:
 - The video analysis takes time, and the waiting time varies from duration, motions, persons, file sizes, resolutions of the video.
 It will awalys take several minutes to for a 20s video;
 - You should have your AWS account configured, including users/roles/credential keys, Rekognition, S3, SQS, SNS services setup etc.
-- Be aware of your bill if you stick to upload large size and compex videos to analyze.
+- Be aware of your bill if you stick to uploading large size and complex videos for analysis.

 ### Setup
  Take a look at this file for the backend, follow the format and use your own customized contents.